Robert Reed (guard)

-Robert Reed, Jr. (born February 23, 1943) is a former American football offensive lineman in the National Football League for the Washington Redskins.
-He played college football at Tennessee State University and was drafted in the 16th round of the 1965 NFL Draft.
-Reed was also selected in the 12th round of the 1965 AFL Draft by the Houston Oilers.
+Robert Reed Jr. (February 23, 1943 – September 1, 2009) was an American football offensive lineman in the National Football League (NFL) for the Washington Redskins.
+He played college football at Tennessee State University and was drafted in the 16th round of the 1965 NFL draft.
+Reed was also selected in the 12th round of the 1965 AFL draft by the Houston Oilers.